Tournament Director’s Guide

 - If there aren’t any volunteers to calculate payouts in between rounds it is advisable that the TD not play in the event.

-- For Duck Golf events, the Duck Golf Coordinator will provide Sign-up sheets and Payout tables.
+- For Duck Golf events, the Duck Golf Coordinator will provide Sign-up sheets, Payout tables, and a form for event reporting.
 Scorecards are the responsibility of the TD (Scorecards can be requested from the DG Coordinator with advanced notice).
 Make sure you know how the payout schedules work before the day of the tournament.

 - Get about $250 in 20s, 10’s, and 5’s.